anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 ## 25) Create a Voice Monkey device

-## 26) In the 'Voice Monkey device name' field, type name you created at step 4, click save
+## 26) In the 'Voice Monkey device name' field, type the name you created at step 4, click save

 i.e. 'Office Echo Monkey'

 The Preset ID fields can be left blank

+## 27) Give the device the same name you chose at step 18, 'Office Echo'

+Any name is acceptable but using the same name is preferrable at this step.

-## 27) Select the device and click 'Send Status Request'
+## 28) Select the device and click 'Send Status Request'

-## The device should begin speaking and your log will be updated
+## The device will begin speaking and your log will be updated

     Feb 26, 2023 at 2:31:43 PM